Prabhuduttarout/git_learning/README.md

 This repo is only meant for students to learn git and git commands.
 Now i make a small change for Commite.

-This is the third change that i ma doing in the readme file.
+This is the third change that i am doing in the readme file.